sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-single-page-application/using-react.md

         Components must be loaded dynamically to attach to the portlet's DOM.
 The DOM is determined at run time when the portlet's page is rendered.
     ```

-    * Use the `HashRouter` for routing between component views, as @product@ requires hash routing for proper portal navigation:
+    * Use the `HashRouter` for routing between component views.
+Portal requires hash routing for proper portal navigation:

     ```javascript
     import { HashRouter as Router } from 'react-router-dom';